The Therapy Bot Becomes the Waiting Room

 Third, there are regulated digital therapeutics and clinical tools.
 These are narrower, evidence-seeking products intended for defined medical uses, often with professional oversight or regulatory review.

-The public risk sits in the blur between the first two categories.
+The public risk sits in the blur among these categories.
 A general assistant can become a crisis listener.
-A companion can become a therapist.
+An AI companion can become a therapist-like confidant.
 A journaling app can become the only witness to suicidal ideation.
 A roleplay character can become an attachment figure.
+A navigation bot can become de facto triage.
 A wellness disclaimer can say "not medical care" while the product's conversational form invites the user to disclose material that would be clinically serious in any human setting.

 That blur is why a pure disclaimer regime is weak.
 The user experiences function, not category.
 If the system listens like a therapist, remembers like a therapist, validates like a therapist, asks follow-up questions like a therapist, and is used as a substitute for a therapist, then the governance question cannot stop at what the product intended to be.